-When growing a beard your skin will inevitably dry out at some point causing dry, itchy skin and possibly beard dandruff.
-You can avoid easily by exfoliating your beard and the skin underneath.
+When growing a beard, your skin will inevitably dry out at some point, causing dry, itchy skin and possibly beard dandruff.
+With good beard care, you can easily avoid problems by exfoliating your beard and the skin underneath.

 Exfoliating your beard is the process of using a cleanser to clean away dirt, debris and dead skin cells from your facial skin to unclog pores.
 The cleansing is performed in a circular motion and part of a healthy beard care routine.

 When exfoliating your face and beard, you’ll also notice that your skin is smoother and cleaner, leading to a healthier beard.
 Read on for more details about exfoliation and how it helps your skin and stimulates beard growth.